Katharine Cornell: Postwar theatre

 Finding good roles became increasingly a concern.
 Kate O'Brien dramatized her historical novel For One Sweet Grape into That Lady, set in the Spain of Philip II.
 A swashbuckling romance, the play was not well received.
 In 1951, Cornell played the lead in Somerset Maugham's comedy, The Constant Wife for a summer festival in Colorado.
 The play, starring her longtime favorite Brian Aherne, was produced again in New York and grossed more money for the production company than any other play.

 In 1953, Cornell found a suitable role in The Prescott Proposals, about a United States Delegate to the United Nations.
-Christopher Fry wrote a verse drama The Dark is Light Enough, set 1848 Austria.
+Christopher Fry wrote a verse drama The Dark Is Light Enough, set 1848 Austria.
 The cast included Tyrone Power, who played the love interest, Lorne Greene, and Marian Winters.
 (Christopher Plummer was Power's understudy.
 In his memoir, Plummer states that Cornell was "the last of the great actress-managers," and that she was his "sponsor.")
 In 1957, Cornell staged There Shall Be No Night, the Pulitzer Prize winning play by Robert E. Sherwood, adapted to the events of the Hungarian Revolution of 1956.
 This play was adapted for TV and broadcast on NBC's Hallmark Hall of Fame with Charles Boyer, Bradford Dillman and Ray Walston.
-Another play by Fry, The Firstborn, was set in Biblical Egypt, with Anthony Quayle playing Moses.
+The Firstborn, another play by Fry, was set in Biblical Egypt, with Anthony Quayle playing Moses.
 Leonard Bernstein, recently appointed musical director of the New York Philharmonic, wrote two songs for the production.
 The play toured in Tel Aviv in 1958.
 She continued with several other forgettable plays, and her last production was Dear Liar by Jerome Kilty, which opened and closed in 1960.

 Although Cornell was constantly performing, she took a three-year absence from 1955 to 1958 while she recovered from a lung operation.
 Additionally, with the exception of The Constant Wife, box office receipts were lagging even when she received excellent reviews.
 Tours continued to sell out, but even those began to fail as the decade bore on.
 By the end of the 1950s, the C. & M.C production company was finished.
 She did find time in 1954 to be narrator for the film The Unconquered, the life story of her friend Helen Keller.

 Starting in the 1940s, however, she began to collect tributes from various theatrical organization and colleges and universities, which bestowed her with honorary degrees and awards.